IvanUkhov/blog/_posts/2019-11-08-sequential-data.md

 # Execution

-At this point, the data have made it all the way to the execution phase, which is referred to training, validation, and testing; however, the data are yet to be injected into a TensorFlow graph, which is the topic of this section.
+At this point, the data have made it all the way to the execution phase, referring to training, validation, and testing; however, the data are yet to be injected into a TensorFlow graph, which is the topic of this section.
 As before, relevant parameters are kept in a [separate configuration file][execution.json]:

 ```json
 {